marcelovani/bfd/README.md

 CONTENTS OF THIS FILE
 ---------------

- * About this theme
- * Notes
+ * INTRODUCTION
- * Features
+ * NOTES
- * Installation
+ * FEATURES
- * Configuration
+ * INSTALLATION
- * Better administration experience
+ * CONFIGURATION
+ * BETTER ADMINISTRATION EXPERIENCE
+ * MODULES SUGGESTION
- * Modules suggestion
+ * FOR DEVELOPERS
- * For developers
+ * FUTUR DEVELOPMENTS
- * Futur developments
+ * REQUIREMENTS

-ABOUT THIS THEME
+INTRODUCTION
 ----------

 This theme provides a base Bootstrap 4 solution for Drupal 8 with an advanced navigation for desktop and mobile.